becomevocal/redis-langcachy/README.md

-# Web Application Architecture - Sitemap Processor
+# LangCache Search Proto

-A comprehensive web application that parses website sitemaps, indexes URLs into Redis, scrapes page content, converts to Markdown, and caches AI-generated prompts and responses using LangCache.
+A web app that parses website sitemaps, indexes URLs into Redis, scrapes page content, converts to Markdown, and caches prompts and responses using LangCache to generate a searchable index.
+It's attempting to hack embedding to build a quick helpful search.
+We'll see if it works :D

 ## Features